Lulloooo/ValueAtRisk-estimation/VaR-mark.md

     ##
     ## $pct_contrib_ES
     ##      AAPL      AMZN      TSLA
-    ## 0.2298304 0.4751935 0.2949760
+    ## 0.2298304 0.4751936 0.2949760

 The VaR is 0.035 while the Expected shortfall is 0.044.
-As displayed, the different assests contribute in a different way to portfolio’s risk.
+As displayed, the different assets contribute in a different way to portfolio’s risk.
-Considering the initial 100,000\$ investment, the Value at risk and expected short fall will be:
+Considering the initial 100,000\$ investment, the Value at risk and expected shortfall will be:

 ``` r
 #considering the actual investment, compute the actual loss in $